slevithan/regex/README.md

 ```

 > [!NOTE]
 > Flag <kbd>x</kbd> is based on the JavaScript [proposal](https://github.com/tc39/proposal-regexp-x-mode) for it as well as support in many other regex flavors.
-Note that the rules for whitespace *within character classes* are inconsistent across regex flavors, so `regex` follows the JavaScript proposal and the flag <kbd>xx</kbd> option from Perl and PCRE.
+Note that the rules for whitespace *within character classes* are inconsistent across regex flavors, so Regex+ follows the JavaScript proposal and the flag <kbd>xx</kbd> option from Perl and PCRE.

 <details>
   <summary>👉 <b>Show more details</b></summary>